KaroshiBee/weevil/docs/stepping.md

 This was in fact the approach taken for the very first prototype of the ```weevil``` tool.

-It is also a mode of execution supported by the ```octez-client``` in mockup mode with the ```--trace-stack``` option.
+It is also a mode of execution supported by the [octez-client](https://tezos.gitlab.io/active/cli-commands.html) ```run script``` command with the ```--trace-stack``` option.
 In this mode the main Michelson interpreter is given a set of logging functions that log information before and after the execution of each Michelson expression.
 This traced interpreter is also used for regression testing within each Tezos protocol update.

 ### Second pass